| 1999 |

 | 2017 |

-VU590 inhibits Kir7.1 by binding within the pore in a voltage- and K+-dependent manner; pore-lining threonine 153 (T153) creates a polar barrier that limits low-affinity ligand access to the binding site formed by E149 and A150. |
+VU590 inhibits Kir7.1 and Kir1.1 by a voltage- and K+-dependent mechanism within the channel pore.
+Asparagine 171 (N171) is the key pore residue for high-affinity VU590 block of Kir1.1.
+For Kir7.1, threonine 153 (T153) creates a polarity barrier that restricts low-affinity ligand access to the pore binding site at E149 and A150. |

-Molecular modeling, site-directed mutagenesis, patch clamp electrophysiology |
+Molecular modeling, site-directed mutagenesis, patch-clamp electrophysiology |

 Molecular pharmacology |